-In September 2011 Group Lotus sent the car to Enstone, the headquarters of its F1 team, for its final phase of development.
-Romain Grosjean put the Type 125 through its paces at Portugal’s Portimao circuit in November as engineers honed the car’s characteristics and performance envelope to replicate those of a current generation Formula One beast, while keeping it safe, approachable and reliable for Lotus’s private customers.
+In September 2011 Group Lotus sent the car to Enstone, the headquarters of the Lotus F1 team, for its final phase of development.
+Romain Grosjean put the Type 125 through its paces at Portugal’s Portimao circuit, as engineers honed the car’s characteristics and performance envelope to replicate those of the Formula One counterpart, while keeping it safe, approachable and reliable for Lotus’s private customers.

-“The idea was to bring the car as close as possible to F1 level,” explains GP2 champion Romain, who’s been promoted to an F1 race seat in 2012 with Lotus.
-“We needed a car that was close to the lap time of a Formula One car, but that was also easy to drive.
+“The idea was to bring the car as close as possible to F1 level,” explains Romain, “We needed a car that was close to the lap time of a Formula One car, but that was also easy to drive.
 We achieved a strong level of performance and sensation, but it is not too hard or too on-the-limit to drive which is important.
 We did a lot of laps during our three-day test and we had no reliability issues at all.
 Everything worked perfectly.”

-Inside and out of the cockpit, the Type 125 is hard to differentiate from Romain and Kimi Raikkonen’s 2012 office.
+Inside and out of the cockpit, the Type 125 is hard to differentiate from the F1 equivalent.
 Enstone added a huge amount of downforce to the car – more than F1 rules allow – largely aided by a dustbin-sized rear diffuser, and they took out extra weight.
 “Some things were quite funny,” recalls Romain from the Portimao test, “like the auto clutch the car has for when you leave the garage and the option of auto up-shift, which seemed odd the first time I used it – a bit like a computer game – but it works well.”